-Hitchcock’s the „The birds“ is a widely known American horror thriller classic movie where flocks of seabirds and a murder of crows are attacking and terrifying the people of a small town.
+Hitchcock’s „The Birds“ is a widely known American horror-thriller classic movie where flocks of seabirds and a murder of crows are attacking and terrifying the people of a small town.
 Please note that a murder of crows is the collective noun of a group of crows.
 It is uniquely used for crows whereas for other birds a flock of birds is the common definition.
-The story is based on a real world event where seabirds attacked people somewhere in the 1960s in Californian.
-Back than people blamed the birds for being evil but A couple of years ago researches believe to have found the reason for the bizzare attacks.
-The theory is that seabirds have been poisoned by toxic plankton that would explains their action.
+The story is based on a real-world event where seabirds attacked people somewhere in the 1960s in Californian.
+Back then people blamed the birds for being evil but A couple of years ago researchers believe to have found the reason for the bizarre attacks.
+The theory is that seabirds have been poisoned by toxic plankton that would explain their action.
 Likely Hitchcock used next to seabirds also crows in the movie as these birds are very intelligent and therefore good to work with.
-I can imagine that the black birds also added quite some dramatic effect to the movie.
+I can imagine that the blackbirds also added quite some dramatic effect to the movie.
 In the original event crows weren’t part of the attacks (as far as I know)

 Krabat and the Sorcerer’s Mill was my favorite book when I was younger.
 The book tells the story of Krabat, a boy that starts an apprenticeship as a miller’s man – at least this is what he thinks.
-He soon realizes that in fact he is learning black magic.
+He soon realizes that in fact, he is learning black magic.
 His first magical act is to turn himself into a raven.
-I won’t say no more, the book is a great read (not only for children).
+I won’t say anything more than the book is a great read (not only for children).